If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 Here are some factors to consider when pricing your product:

 It's important that out of the gates, you identify the type of customer you want to attract and how much they're willing to pay for your service.
 One great way to do this is by surveying your customers.
 Here are some important items you'll want to takeaway:

 - Customer demographic: Age, gender, location, etc.

 - Buying habits of your customer: What they buy + when they buy

 - Level of price sensitivity with your customer

 All of these segments will help you identify the type of customer you're attracting and how to price your product accordingly.

 Understand your costs

-When pricing your airbnb management company, it's critical that you first identify all of your costs and consequently mark up your airbnb management company so you can factor in a profit.
+When pricing your airbnb management services, it's critical that you first identify all of your costs and consequently mark up your airbnb management services so you can factor in a profit.

-The actual cost of your airbnb management company may include things like:
+The actual cost of your airbnb management services may include things like: